 First Solar's advanced cadmium telluride (CdTe) thin film photovoltaic (PV) modules will be used to convert sunlight into electricity which will be fed into the electrical grid.
 This process generates electricity with no air emissions, no waste production and no water use, and has one of the smallest carbon footprints of any current PV technology.
 Over 7,000 MW of First Solar PV modules have been installed worldwide, including at many of the world’s largest solar PV plants.

 The Nyngan Solar Plant will consist of approximately 1,350,000 solar PV modules installed on frames which are supported by around 150,000 steel posts.
 The modules will be installed at a fixed (non-tracking) tilt, at a 25 degree angle, and will face north.
 The modules will be wired together in arrays which will be connected to inverters to transform the DC current produced by the modules into AC current that can be fed into the grid network.

 The solar plant will be connected to a new substation which will be constructed at the site.
 A 33/132kV transformer will convert the output from the plant to grid voltage.
 A short section (approximately three kilometres long) of new 132kV transmission line will be built to connect the substation to the existing Nyngan – Cobar transmission line, located south of the project site.

-AGL estimates that up to 300 direct, local construction jobs will be generated in Nyngan during the construction period.
-First Solar will source as many of these jobs from Nyngan and the surrounding region as possible.
-In addition, First Solar will aim to maximise local and regional content in plant procurement and construction through local sourcing of materials.
+During the construction period, AGL estimates that up to 300 direct, local construction jobs were generated in Nyngan.
+First Solar were focused on sourcing as many of these jobs from Nyngan and the surrounding region as possible.
+In addition, during construction First Solar were able to maximise local and regional content in plant procurement and construction through local sourcing of materials.